SimonBachhuber/SimonBachhuber/README.md

 - 👋 Hi, I’m @SimonBachhuber
-- 👀 I’m interested in Data Science, AI and Web Development
+- 👀 I’m interested in Math, AI and Data Science
-- 🌱 I’m currently learning Web Development

 <!---
 SimonBachhuber/SimonBachhuber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.